 However, FHIR implementation can be quite complex since it requires deep knowledge of the ever-changing domain requirements.
 Kodjin’s certified FHIR and profiling experts are ready to help you with an FHIR Implementation Guide development.

 The Kodjin Interoperability Suite includes advanced FHIR-based tools with proven performance under national-level projects.
-Our team will help you define the scopes for an FHIR Implementation Guide, complete the profiling, and ensure the IG’s conformance to the FHIR standard.
+Our team will help you define the scopes for Guide, complete the profiling, and ensure the IG’s conformance to the FHIR standard.

 We use our extensive experience to help clients leverage FHIR standards for better healthcare and streamline operations.
 Contact us to learn more details about our enterprise-level solutions.